 Leh to Spangmik village Pangong is a distance of 156 kilometers.
 It goes via Choglamsar, Shey, Thiksey, Stakna, Hemis Sakti Zingral, the Chang La pass, Tangtse, Durbok.

 It’s a 5 hours drive from Leh to reach Pangong Tso through a rough and dramatic mountain road.

 1/3rd part of the lake lies in India while the remaining 2/3rd lies in a region controlled by China.

-No inner line permit is required for Indian nationalities/ tourist to visit Pangong lake.
+An inner line permit is required for Indian nationalities/tourists to visit Pangong Lake.
 People of foreign nationality must have group permits (for a minimum of 3 people) accompanied by an accredited guide.
 The permit is issued by a tourist office in Leh for a small fee.

-June to September is the best time to travel to Pinging Tso.
+June to September is the best time to travel to Pangong Tso.

 1. The best time to be there is in the evening and early morning.
 If you are doing a day trip, you are surely not there at the best time.